GregRos/preszr/README.md

 💾 Basic versioning!

-🌍 Should work in all standard JS environments!
+🌍 Works in all standard JS environments!

-<sup>1 </sup><small>All platform-independent, built-in objects and primitives, except for some that are <a href="docs/supported.md">explicitly unsupported</a></small>.
+<sup>1 </sup><small>Some types <a href="docs/supported.md">explicitly unsupported</a></small>.

-## Use cases
+## Use case

 All those emojis sure look nice, but when would you actually want to use `preszr`?
 Normally you'd want to keep communication between things as simple as possible to avoid tight coupling.

 Normally, yes.
 But sometimes things aren't normal.
 For example:

-* You just want to push your objects through the tubes and have them come out the other end.
+* You just want to push your objects through the tubes and have them out the other end.
-* Your data is an object-graph, like if it's a decision tree, workflow, etc.
+* Your data is an object graph, like if it's a decision tree, workflow, etc.
-* Things are already tightly coupled so there is no use trying to minimize it.
-Maybe it's even deliberate.
+* Things are tightly coupled due to other reasons.

 ## Usage